Getting down ‘n’ detailed with Kubrick’s claustrophobic cinema classic The Shining, and comparing the source novel by Stephen King.

 While the film sees Danny haunted by Room 237 and the murdered Grady girls, it’s far more pervasive in the book.
 The Overlook is stuffed with memories that won’t die.
 That’s why it wants Danny.

-There’s evil in the playground and the presidential suite – and Danny sees the dog man, not Wendy.
+There’s also evil in the playground and the presidential suite – and Danny sees the dog man, not Wendy.

 2. Room 217 / Room 237